 Disabled Snarker: Hisao wonders if her deafness and inability to hear tone made it difficult to learn sarcasm.

-Et Tu, Brute?: Her best friend and boyfriend betray her in her bad ending (Misha for attempting to screw Hisao, Hisao for actually going through with it).
-She never finds out, though, and it's not the direct cause of her Bad Ending.
+Et Tu, Brute?: Her best friend and boyfriend betray her in her bad ending (Misha for attempting to screw Hisao while in an Heroic BSOD over not having her love for Shizune requited, Hisao for actually going through with it).
+Shizune never finds out, though, and it's not the direct cause of her Bad Ending: she actually believes that she has pushed them away.

 Extracurricular Enthusiast: Constantly attempts to recruit Hisao into the Student Council at the beginning, and succeeds in her route.